-Reader's WorkshopDuring Reader's Workshop, students chose what books are "just right" for them based on their reading level.
+Reader's WorkshopDuring Reader's Workshop, students choose what books are "just right" for them based on their reading level.
 This model allows teachers to differentiate and meet the needs of all students.
-Here is what a daily Reader's Workshop session contains:Interactive Read Aloud:This take place at the beginning of the day on Monday, Tuesday, Thursday, and Friday.
+Here is what the daily Reader's Workshop session includes:Interactive Read Aloud:This takes place at the beginning of the reading block during snack.
 The teacher reads a fiction or nonficiton book aloud to the students as a whole group.
 The purpose is to model the reading behaviors and strategies that will be focused on throughout the other components of Reader's Workshop.
-Students can think about and discuss the text, learn about many different genres, and the see the joy of reading.Mini-Lesson:The Reader's Workshop session begins with a mini-lesson in which the teacher models good reading behaviors, procedures for Reader's Workshop, reading strategies and skills, comprehension strategies, and literary elements and techniques.Independent Reading and Conferring:Each day, students are given 30 minutes to independently read their "just-right" books, which they keep in their "just-right" book-bags.
+Students can think about and discuss the text, learn about many different genres, and see the joy of reading.Mini-Lesson:The Reader's Workshop session begins with a mini-lesson in which the teacher models good reading behaviors, procedures for Reader's Workshop, reading strategies and skills, comprehension strategies, and literary elements and techniques.Independent Reading and Conferring:Each day, students are given 20-30 minutes to independently read their "just-right" books.
 This is the time for students to practice the strategies modeled in the mini-lessons.
 Students will work alone, in pairs, and in small groups throughout the year.
 During this time, I will be conferring with individual students and small groups.
 During these conferences, I may review a strategy or skill or listen to a student discuss his or her book.
 Students may also be working on reading responses, discussing their books with partners or groups, or reading silently and independently.Sharing and Reflecting:At the end of each Reader's Workshop session, the whole class comes back together as a group.
 The daily skills and strategies will be reviewed, and students can share and celebrate their reading achievements from the session.Writer's WorkshopSimilar to the Reader's Workshop model, students will write a variety of genres to foster a love of writing.
 The components of Writer's Workshop include:Mini-Lesson:Students are introduced to the skills and strategies of effective writing.Independent Writing and Conferring:Students will be working independently to think about an idea, draft, edit, revise, and publish their work while the teacher works with individual students or small groups.Sharing and Reflecting:Students come back together as a group at the end of the session to share work and for the teacher to reinforce the skills taught that day.